We loaded the block into the back of my '80 245, securing it using straps, and a tire to sort of "cup" the oil pan.

 Off to the garage the whole thing went.
 Rob at Vol-Tech is graciously allowing me access to his garage and tools for this project.

 First, we unloaded the engine and placed it on a stand.
 The next step was to take it apart.
 The engine had to come apart.
-I started removing bolts left and right on the engine, keeping (decent) track of what goes where.
-Eventually I had taken the oil pan off, gotten the crank and camshaft out.

 The fun part was getting the pistons to come free.
 Rob pushed on them from above and it was my task to catch them before they hit the ground.